-The health hotline can be reached at (844) 436-3888 (toll free) and is available Monday through Friday from 8 a.m. to 4 p.m., excluding holidays.
+The health hotline can be reached at (844) 436-3888 (toll free) and is available Monday through Friday, excluding holidays.
 HIDOE students and families who call the hotline will speak with an HK registered nurse (RN) or nurse practitioner (APRN).
 The nurse will perform a basic triage assessment over the phone regarding the caller's health concern or question about their child.
 The caller may receive basic health advice or information and, with parental consent, the student may be scheduled for a telehealth visit with an HK nurse practitioner.
 Nurses staffing the hotline have been working in schools statewide and are familiar with many families and students.
 Families may request to make an appointment with a specific HK nurse practitioner.

 Callers scheduled for a telehealth visit with an HK nurse practitioner will receive a link by email or on their mobile phone prior to the visit.
 To connect with the nurse, the caller simply clicks the link.